neilakrami/Codepath-Week-9-2020/README.md

 GREEN

-Vulnerability 1 - Stored Cross Site Scripting Attack Enter the following script into the feedback section of the public site: <script>alert('Nilab found the XSS!');</script>
+Vulnerability  - Stored Cross Site Scripting
+Enter the following script into the feedback section of the public site: <script>alert('Nilab found the XSS!');</script>
 Then log into the site and view the feedback.
 The alert that pops up shows that a stored XSS attack has been performed.